-Sexual Misconduct: Prohibited sexual or gender-based conduct by a complainant, including, but not limited to: 1) Sexual activity for which clear and voluntary consent has not been given in advance; 2) Sexual activity with someone who is incapable of giving valid consent because, for example, he or she is underage, sleeping or otherwise incapacitated due to alcohol or drugs; 3) Sexual harassment; 4) Sexual violence, which includes, but is not limited to, sexual assault, domestic violence, dating/intimate violence, and sexual or gender-based stalking; or 5) Nonphysical conduct such as sexual or gender-based digital media stalking, sexual or gender-based online harassment, sexual or gender-based cyber-bullying, nonconsensual recording of sexual activity, and nonconsensual distribution of a recording of a sexual activity.
+Sexual Misconduct: Prohibited sexual or gender-based conduct by a complainant, including, but not limited to:

+- Sexual activity for which clear and voluntary consent has not been given in advance; - Sexual activity with someone who is incapable of giving valid consent because, for example, they are underage, sleeping, or otherwise incapacitated due to alcohol or drugs; - 3) Sexual harassment; - Sexual violence, which includes, but is not limited to, sexual assault, domestic violence, dating/intimate violence, and sexual or gender-based stalking; or - 5) Nonphysical conduct such as sexual or gender-based digital media stalking, sexual or gender-based online harassment, sexual or gender-based cyberbullying, nonconsensual recording of sexual activity, and nonconsensual distribution of a recording of a sexual activity.

-Consent: Knowing, voluntary and clear permission by word or action, to engage in mutually agreed upon sexual activity.
+Consent: Knowing, voluntary, and clear permission by word or action, to engage in mutually agreed upon sexual activity.
 Each party has the responsibility to make certain that the other has consented before engaging in the activity.
 For consent to be valid, there must be at the time of the act of sexual intercourse or sexual contact actual words or conduct indicating freely given agreement to have sexual intercourse or sexual contact.

-A person cannot consent if he or she is unable to understand what is happening or is disoriented, helpless, asleep or unconscious for any reason, including due to alcohol or other drugs.
+A person cannot consent if they are unable to understand what is happening or are disoriented, helpless, asleep, or unconscious for any reason, including due to alcohol or other drugs.
 An individual who engages in sexual activity when the individual knows, or should know, that the other person is physically or mentally incapacitated has engaged in nonconsensual conduct.
 Intoxication is not a defense against allegations that an individual has engaged in nonconsensual sexual conduct.